New LinkedIn Freelance Marketplace

 LinkedIn spokesperson Suzi Owens said in a statement that the number of LinkedIn users who added “open for business” to their profiles has soared since the start of the pandemic.
-This suggests that they are openly looking for work which certainly worked thanks to the Microsoft-owned social networking platform.
+This badge on their profile picture suggests that they are openly looking for work which certainly worked thanks to the Microsoft-owned social networking platform.
 The marketplace will provide an avenue for white-collar jobs in marketing, design, and software development, among others.

 According to the tech publication The Information, Microsoft is considering getting a portion of the transactions on LinkedIn Marketplaces, which is supposedly for launching this September.
 The Linkedin gig marketplace is supposed to take on Fiverr and Upwork—the two behemoths in the freelance marketplace field.

-Aside from its functionality, what sets the LinkedIn freelance marketplace apart is the digital wallet that is being developed.
+Aside from its functionality, what sets the LinkedIn freelance marketplace apart is the digital wallet that they are working on.
 The wallet makes LinkedIn a more attractive end-to-end solution in the gig economy as it can efficiently facilitate transactions.

-Its features are pretty much the same with Fiverr and Upwork but with the aforementioned LinkedIn spins.
-To prepare for this innovation, gigsters should start building up their portfolio to highlight their most awesome projects, as this would definitely speak louder than a resume.
+Its features are pretty much the same with Fiverr and Upwork but with the data and user base of LinkedIn.
+Gigsters must prepare for this innovation by LinkedIn by building up their portfolio to highlight their most awesome projects, as this would speak louder than a resume.
 Choosing only around 10 works with their respective captions is advisable, including your role, scope, client, industry, and outcome.
-Rack your brain if you can come up with a fresh narrative by rearranging your works as needed.
+Rack your brain if you can come up with a new narrative by rearranging your works as needed.

 Great News For Gigsters

-Truly, the marketplace is a promising platform for gigsters to leverage on the network of all sorts of companies that frequent LinkedIn that can be considered as potential clients.
+Indeed, the marketplace will become a promising platform for gigsters to leverage on the network of companies that frequent LinkedIn that can be considered potential clients.
 Regardless of your level in the freelance world, you can take advantage of the opportunities in the marketplace by doing the necessary research and investing time to stand out from the crowd.